 Health is a state of complete harmony of the body, mind and spirit.
 When one is free from physical disabilities and mental distractions, the gates of the soul open.”

 Conscious Care-Taking Strategies:

-To begin consciously taking care of your mind, body, and soul, you should make an unwavering commitment to a meditation practice and prioritize it over all other care-taking strategies.
-Depending upon your religious beliefs, previous practice experience, and current lifestyle, you may need to do some research to determine what technique is more suitable for you.
+To begin consciously taking care of your mind, body, and soul, you should make an unwavering commitment to meditation practice and prioritize it over all other care-taking strategies.
+Depending on your religious beliefs, previous practice experience, and current lifestyle, you may need to do some research to determine what technique is more suitable for you.
 While the majority of Hindu meditation practices are religious in nature, there are a variety of secular techniques that can be practiced without any religious significance at all.
 Recently in the United States, for example, the practice of Mindfulness Meditation has grown immensely popular and the technique’s desired state is one of heightened conscious awareness.

 Beyond undertaking meditative practices, there are a number of useful strategies for the aspects of the mind, body, and soul that you can begin incorporating into your life.
-It is important to point out that in both the worlds of spirituality and psychology, it is now widely believed that there is a mind-body connection that has a corresponding affect.
-This means that when you consciously care for your mind, both your body and soul will enjoy the beneficial affects of that action.
+It is important to point out that in both the worlds of spirituality and psychology, it is now widely believed that there is a mind-body connection that has a corresponding effect.
+This means that when you consciously care for your mind, both your body and soul will enjoy the beneficial effects of that action.
 Now, let’s look at a few strategies for the mind, body, and soul individually:

 Consciously Caring for Your Mind: